thesalesrebellion/thesalesrebellion.github.io/pages/totality.md

     mobile_path: "/assets/images/hero_sunset_city_bg_mobile.webp"
     alt: "Sunset city background image"
 features:
-  subheader: The final curtain for the status quo
+  subheader: A New Hope for Sales
-  description: A 3-day immersive event into the next generation of what selling is and will become.
+  description: A 3-day immersive event aimed at bringing Hope back to our great profession &mdash; designed for those willing to take action and create the change that's needed to earn more from their career and life.
 meetup:
   eyebrow: Come fellowship with other Rebels
-  header: A &nbsp;first of its &nbsp;kind meet-up
+  header: Experience a &nbsp;Sales Conference Unlike any Other
   description: This meet-up will be unlike anything you have ever experienced...
 Escape from the boring and monotonous conference of the past and lean into the future of learning, enlightening and life changing experiences for people of all walks of life.
   items:
     - feature: Live Roleplaying
     - feature: Hands-on Workshops
     - feature: Stories & Fellowship
     - feature: Real-time Learning & Development
-    - feature: The First Ever “Sales Boss Battle”
+    - feature: The Second Annual Totality "Boss Battle"
     - feature: Fully Immersive & Interactive Event
     - feature: 'Get points, level up, become the #1 Rebel'
     - feature: Engage with like-minded people
 cta:
-  text: Totality Pass (w/ Hotel) SOLD OUT
+  text: Totality Pass (w/ Hotel)
-  nohotel_text: Totality Pass (No Hotel)
+  nohotel_text: Totality Pass (Local)
-  text_vip: VIP Totality pass SOLD OUT
+  text_vip: VIP Totality pass
   copy_text: |
     This ticket includes; general admission to the event, access to all workshops, hotel stay (2) nights, food and drink during event, swag, official Rebel status.
     * Arrival on Thursday the 26th: 5:00pm EST